isomerpages/mlaw-lripd/_information-for-public/Licensing Matters.md

 <summary><strong>Ms Lim Siew Soo</strong>
 </summary>
 <div data-type="detailsContent" class="isomer-details-content">
-<p>On 1 July 2024, the Licensing Officer, pursuant to section 56(2)(c) of
+<p>On 1 July 2024, the Licensing Officer, pursuant to section 56(2)(<em>c</em>)
-the Insolvency, Restructuring and Dissolution Act 2018, ordered that Ms Lim Siew Soo be censured for contravening the general licence conditions imposed by the Licensing Officer in respect of her conduct in CA/CA 146/2019.</p>
+of the Insolvency, Restructuring and Dissolution Act 2018, ordered that Ms Lim Siew Soo be censured for contravening [9] of the <em>Conditions Imposed by the Licensing Officer for the Grant or Renewal of Insolvency Practitioner’s Licence </em>through her conduct in relation to CA/CA 146/2019.</p>
 </div>
 </details>
 </div>